wetryingtodorock/getblock-docs/en/rpc-service/doge/json-rpc/doge_decoderawtransaction.md

 ---
-title: doge:decoderawtransaction \[POST\]
+title: decoderawtransaction - Dogecoin
-description: Produces a human-readable JSON object for a raw transaction.
+description: Example code for the decoderawtransaction json-rpc method. Сomplete guide on how to use decoderawtransaction json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters